hashicorp/terraform-provider-aws/website/docs/r/rds_cluster.html.markdown

 * `replication_source_identifier` - (Optional) ARN of a source DB cluster or DB instance if this DB cluster is to be created as a Read Replica.
 If DB Cluster is part of a Global Cluster, use the [`lifecycle` configuration block `ignore_changes` argument](/docs/configuration/resources.html#ignore_changes) to prevent Terraform from showing differences for this argument instead of configuring this value.
 * `scaling_configuration` - (Optional) Nested attribute with scaling properties.
 Only valid when `engine_mode` is set to `serverless`.
 More details below.
 * `skip_final_snapshot` - (Optional) Determines whether a final DB snapshot is created before the DB cluster is deleted.
 If true is specified, no DB snapshot is created.
 If false is specified, a DB snapshot is created before the DB cluster is deleted, using the value from `final_snapshot_identifier`.
 Default is `false`.
 * `snapshot_identifier` - (Optional) Specifies whether or not to create this cluster from a snapshot.
 You can use either the name or ARN when specifying a DB cluster snapshot, or the ARN when specifying a DB snapshot.
+Don't specify a `master_username` or `master_password` if you are specifying this.
 * `source_region` - (Optional) The source region for an encrypted replica DB cluster.
 * `storage_encrypted` - (Optional) Specifies whether the DB cluster is encrypted.
 The default is `false` for `provisioned` `engine_mode` and `true` for `serverless` `engine_mode`.
 * `tags` - (Optional) A map of tags to assign to the DB cluster.